kaga/kaga.github.io/_posts/2021-02-13-Git-Part-2-Collaboration.markdown

 It is usually render as the first page when visiting repository's page.
 Since it is usually the first document a newly onboard developer read about your project.
 It is very important to keep this file up-to-date and include all relevant information for your target audience.

-Here is some of the information I usually includes:
+Here is some of the information I usually include:

-- An overview for this project
+* An overview for this project
-- Project statuses
+* Project statuses
-- How to run the application
+* How to run the application
-- How to setup development environment
+* How to setup development environment
-- How to run unit test the application
+* How to run unit test the application
-- How to manually build the application for deployment
+* How to manually build the application for deployment
-- Common Setup Issues and Solutions
+* Common Setup Issues and Solutions
-- Deployment Environment
+* Deployment Environment

 There are many great resources for how to create a good readme document.
 Such as this one [makeareadme.com](https://www.makeareadme.com/)